Data model

 description longtext Entity description

-reference varchar(255) Reference number of the entity (billing)
+reference varchar(255) Reference the billing number of the entity

 parent_entity_id int unsigned Pointer to the parent entity